Everything You Must Know About Church Security – A Comprehensive Guide

 Leaders can no longer rely on reputation and good feelings to protect their church.
 Church security teams must prepare for external and internal threats of theft, shootings, fire, weather emergencies, and more.
 Your church can remain safe and secure by developing a thorough plan and investing in security tools and programs.

-Donorbox keeps your church members’ offering safe with affordable online donation processing.
+Donorbox keeps your church members’ offerings safe with affordable online donation processing.
 To learn more about our features and how they can encourage parishioners to give online, visit our website.
 Check out our blog for more tips and resources on subjects like website building, virtual church services, and fundraising ideas.

 Kristine Ensor is a freelance writer with over a decade of experience working with local and international nonprofits.
 As a nonprofit professional she has specialized in fundraising, marketing, event planning, volunteer management, and board development.